Suor/django-cacheops/README.rst

 We added ``extra`` here to make different keys for calls with same ``category`` but different ``count``.
-Cache key will also depend on function arguments, so we could just pass ``count`` as an argument to inner function.
+Cache key will also depend on function arguments, so we could just pass ``count`` as an argument to the inner function.
 We also omitted ``timeout`` here, so a default for the model will be used.

 Another possibility is to make function cache invalidate on changes to any one of several models: